naev/naev/dat/naevpedia/lore/factions/pirates.md

 They are also renowned for being a large hub of illicit substances, which their members use freely and some claim to get Sirius-like psychic powers from substance abuse.

 They are located in the Nebula, near [House Sirius](lore/factions/sirius) and [the Frontier](lore/factions/frontienr), making use of abandoned planets and stations, which they adapt to their purposes.
-Although they tend to have little contact with other pirates outside of assemblies, they have lots of trade with the [Raven Clan](lore/factions/pirates/ravenclan), which wants access to the lucrative drug trade.
+Although they tend to have little contact with other pirates outside of assemblies, they have lots of trade with the <%= strravenclan %>, which wants access to the lucrative drug trade.
 Although in general less organized than other clans, they can be ruthless at raiding convoys, sometimes going deep into [House Sirius](lore/factions/sirius) space.
 <% end %>